|Influences||Graeme Simsion and Gail Honeyman|

 “Yes I can.” said the gunman, in a detached even tone, firing off another two shots.
 Their stunned expressions froze as the impact of bullets pushed them backwards to the ground.

-The gunman turned to Michael, the weapon leveled at his head once more.
+The gunman turned to Michael, the weapon levelled at his head once more.
 Michael held his hands over his ears blocking out the painfully loud shots.
 With everything in him, he radiated deep, thick red towards the gunman.
 He then locked his eyes on the gunman's and declared loudly,

 “I. Have.
 Super.
 Powers.”